The AMAA–Minimally Invasive Aesthetic Medicine

 Benefits of Membership in the American MedAesthetic Association:

 We believe MedAesthetic Practitioners are deserving of an organization dedicated specifically to us, as well as an identity of our own–instead of simply being termed Non-Core.
-Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, IPL, lasers, radio-frequency, Platelet-Rich Plasma, Platelet-Rich Fibrin Matrix, microneedling, current stem cell guidelines, skin care, cosmoceuticals, and chemical peels.
-Of special interest are associated areas of interest to MAP: hormone replacement therapy (bio-identical hormones) and concierge medicine.
+Initial focus is on the fundamentals of minimally invasive aesthetic medicine and associated areas of interest including: neurotoxins, cosmetic injectable fillers, microcannula use, thread-lifts, IPL, lasers, radio-frequency, Platelet-Rich Plasma, microneedling, stem cells, skin care, cosmoceuticals, and chemical peels.
 The AMAA is also a strong proponent of teaching a crucial aspect of success in aesthetic medicine–virtually neglected by medical training programs–the business of medicine.

 The American MedAesthetic Association recommends all members preferentially attend these MAP friendly conferences: The Aesthetic Show (TAS) and The American Society of Cosmetic Physicians (ASOCP).
 They have been exemplary in welcoming all aesthetic practitioners to participate, regardless of medical specialty.